bolderbrush10/SearchlightAssault/programmer-notes.md

 - TODO sometimes, very rarely, the searchlight will target something random in range while the turtle is being despawned / respawned.
 Maybe we should disable / enable it right after its foe dies?

-- TODO Where did the searchlight's energy capacitor bar go?

 - TODO Disable turtle movement when out of electricity

 - Break up sprite into mask layer (team colors), glow layer, and base (to save on memory)